samuelcolvin/watchfiles/README.md

 Run `watchgod --help` for more options. *watchgod* is also available as a python executable module via `python -m watchgod ...`.

+The CLI can also be used via `python -m watchgod ...`.

 ## How Watchgod Works